-As mentioned, it can be beneficial to start with a run-walk program if you're just getting started.
-This program will have you doing intervals of running and walking before eventually phasing out the walk breaks.
-Starting with a run-walk program is a great way to work toward a common first milestone of completing a 5K race or even just a single mile without walking or stopping.
+As mentioned, it can be beneficial to start with a run-walk programme if you're just getting started.
+This programme will have you doing intervals of running and walking before eventually phasing out the walk breaks.
+Starting with a run-walk programme is a great way to work toward a common first milestone of completing a 5K race or even just a single mile without walking or stopping.
 Once you've reached your first milestone, then you can consider pursuing other long-distance milestones, assuming you enjoyed it and want to keep going.

 A coach can also help you nail down specific target training paces and meet yourself where you're at when it comes to setting realistic goals.
 A basic online plan may not factor in individual life circumstances that make it hard to get certain assigned runs or workouts in.
 It's easy to give up on your goals if the training process becomes overwhelming.
 A coach, meanwhile, can take those factors into account and tweak your plan to fit your needs so you stay motivated.